 Banks aren’t obligated to tell you why they closed your account, but it doesn’t hurt to ask.
 What if the reason is something you can fix?

-Sometimes it’s as simple as updating your record or putting money in your checking or savings account if you’ve been carrying a zero balance.
+Sometimes it’s as simple as updating your record or adding money to your checking or savings account if you have a zero balance.
 If you still want the account, ask the bank supervisor how you can fix the situation.

-If your bank doesn’t tell you why they’re closing your account, you may not have a choice but to accept that the account is closed.
+If your bank doesn’t tell you why they’re closing your account, you may have no choice but to accept it.

 If you’ve automated your income or expenses, you’ll need to stop it immediately.
 It can take a few weeks to get another paycheck if you wait to tell HR about the account closure.
-To make matters worse, if you owe the bank any money, they’ll keep what you owe them from your direct deposit before sending it back.
+To make matters worse, the bank will keep what you owe them from your direct deposit before sending it back.

-If you have expenses automatically coming out of your bank account, you could end up with late fees and other penalties for not paying your bills on time.
+If you have expenses deducted automatically from your bank account, paying them late could incur late fees and other penalties.
 Immediately notify any creditors of the change.
-If you don’t have another bank account to supply them with, find out your other payment options, so you get your payments in on time.
+If you don’t have another bank account you can provide them, look for other payment options, so you can get your payments in on time.

 If you wrote checks that didn’t clear, you must clear them up fast.
 Here’s why.

-If you leave a checking account over drafted for too long, you’ll not only accumulate excessive overdraft fees, but the bank will most likely send your account to a collection agency.
-This hurts not only your ChexSystems report (banking report) but your credit report too.
+Overdrawing your checking account for too long will result in excessive fees.
+The bank will most likely send your account to a collection agency.
+This will negatively impact your credit report and your ChexSystems report (banking report).

-The ChexSystems report pertains only to your banking habits, and if you have bounced checks or overdrafts, they’ll show up on your report.
-This makes it much harder to get a new bank account in the future.
+Your ChexSystems report shows bounced checks, overdrafts, and other bank transactions related to your banking habits.
+This makes it much harder to open a new bank account in the future.